tanveer-rajeev/agent-cart/README.md

 - Tracks stock levels per SKU

-- Consumes inventory.created to create initial stock record
+- Consumes inventory.created an event to create an initial stock record, which is 0 at first entry.

+- Adds stock by api

-- Consumes order.placed and produces inventory.reserved or inventory.rejected
+- Consumes order.placed and produces inventory.reserved or inventory.release event.

 # order-service